CoFH/cofh.github.io/docs/thermal-foundation/equipment/tools/shovels/index.md

 **[Shovels](https://minecraft.gamepedia.com/Shovel)** are tools in vanilla Minecraft.
-[Thermal Foundation](/docs/thermal-foundation/) adds a set of new shovels made of various metals.
+[Thermal Foundation](/docs/thermal-foundation/) adds a set of shovels made of various metals.

 Obtaining